hfz1337/Eruditus/README.md

-/ctf pull [<ctfd_url>]                               (Pull unsolved challenges from the CTFd platform) /ctf takenote <type> <note_format>                   (Copies the last message into the notes channel) /ctf submit                                          (Submits a flag to CTFd)
+/ctf pull [<ctfd_url>]                               (Pull unsolved challenges from the CTFd platform) /ctf takenote <type> <note_format>                   (Copies the last message into the notes channel) /ctf submit                                          (Submits a flag to CTFd) /ctf remaining                                       (Show remaining time for the CTF)

 /syscalls show <arch> <syscall name/syscall id>      (Show information for a specific syscall)